Tempo-Organization/tempo-cli/docs/to_do_list.md

 - [ ] toml config support on top of keeping json
 - [ ] Switch to `pathlib` from strings
 - [ ] diff game and file list, and backup diff, so later on can cleanup game list and restore from backup
+- [ ] cli help replies and such are not colorized like the rest of the program, fix this